hantsy/jakartaee-faces-sample/docs/guide.md

 In above codes,

 * In the metadata,try to initialize the data if there is a `taskId` parameter is provided.
-* We use HTML 5 compatible forms for input and textarea components,which is friendly for the existing visual web development tools.
+* We use HTML 5 compatible forms for `input` and `textarea` components, which are friendly for the existing visual web development tools.

-The following the backend bean.
+The following is the backend bean.

 ```java
 @Named("editTaskAction")